tc39/proposal-temporal/docs/duration.md

 # `Temporal.Duration`

-A representations of a duration of time whcih can be used in date/time arithmetic.
+A representations of a duration of time which can be used in date/time arithmetic.

 ## new Temporal.Duration(durationLike: object) : Temporal.Duration

+Creates a new `Duration` object that represents a duration of time.

 ## new Temporal.Duration(iso: string) : Temporal.Duration